 What is the project timeline?

 Now that a solution is identified, the next step is to determine the necessary requirements to move forward into the Interchange Justification Report (IJR) process.
 An IJR is used to justify a new access point or access point revision on existing limited access highways in Washington State.
-Funding for construction has not yet been identified.

 Project signage will reflect the cost of construction engineering, project bid award and sales tax.